edysfy/Group_website/sprints.md

 [11th apr - 20th apr]

+In this sprint we aimed to add to our website some of the more complex features, like searching through posts, and a user being able to view a timeline of the posts they have made, building upon the core foundation of sending and viewing posts we had established by the end of sprint 4.
+At this stage we also began transitioning from working on the website proper into gathering final user feedback and beginning to write our project report.

+Our sprint aims were;
 - users now enter age, gender and can now can be filtered by this (posts linked to user accounts)
 - implemented sidebar
 - search functionality